cranberrygame/cordova-plugin-game/README.md

 This is open source cordova plugin.

-You can see Plugins For Cordova in one page: http://cranberrygame.github.io?referrer=github
+You can see Cordova Plugins in one page: http://cranberrygame.github.io?referrer=github

 ```c
 cf)